MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-okta.md

 1. In the **Okta Admin** console, under **Applications**, view the properties of your existing configuration for your app, and make note of the settings.

 1. Click **Add Application**, and then click **Create New App**.
 Apart from the **Audience URI (SP Entity ID)** value that must be a unique name, configure the new application using the settings you noted earlier.
-You'll need this application later when configuring Cloud App Security.
+You'll need this application later when configuring Defender for Cloud Apps.
 1. Navigate to **Applications**, view your existing Okta configuration, and on the **Sign On** tab, select **View Setup Instructions**.

     ![Note existing Salesforce app's SSO service location.](media/proxy-idp-okta/idp-okta-sf-view-setup-instructions.png)